richardolsen/folk-kits/README.md

-A place to share my folk kits as they are created.
+A place to share my folk kits as they are being created.